Sylheti Nagri: Consonants

 There are 27 consonants.
 The names of the letters are typically just the consonant sound with the inherent vowel ꠅ /ɔ/.
 Since the inherent vowel is assumed and not written, most letters' names look identical to the letter itself, i.e. the name of the letter ꠊ is ghô.

+Due to historical sound changes, the so-called "aspirated consonants" cause a higher or rising tone on the following vowel, but the consonants are pronounced just like the unaspirated ones (conceptually similar to Thai and Gurmukhi).